markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-At least one space is required between the `#` characters and the
+At least one space or tab is required between the `#` characters and the
 heading's contents, unless the heading is empty.
 Note that many
 implementations currently do not require the space.
 However, the
 space was required by the